jfmcdowell/documents-and-resources/onboarding.md

 **I heavily bias towards action.** Long meetings where we are endlessly debating potential directions are often valuable, but I believe starting is the best way to begin learning and make progress.
 This is not always the correct strategy.
 This strategy annoys those who like to debate.

-**I believe in the compounding awesomeness of continually fixing small things.** I believe quality assurance is everyone’s responsibility and there are bugs to be fixed everywhere… all the time.
+**I believe in the compounding awesomeness of continually fixing small things.** I believe security and quality assurance is **everyone’s responsibility** and there are bugs to be fixed everywhere… all the time.

 **I start with an assumption of positive intent for all involved.** This has worked out well for me over my career.